spilliams/terrascope/README.md

 A kitchen-sink of terraform tools.

-This repository contains both the source code for the tool `terrascope`

-Note: if you are looking for the Terraform orchestration tool of the same name, knwo that it is in this repo, under the branch `feature/scopes`.
+Note: if you are looking for the Terraform orchestration tool of the same name, know that it is in this repo, under the branch `feature/scopes`.

 ## Installation & Usage